 Challenge Your Construction Lien

 If you are a commercial or residential property owner faced with a construction lien, contact the attorneys at Sandelands Eyet LLP to discuss ways to resolve the dispute.
+Our Partners have experience representing financial institutions in complex commercial, real estate and consumer litigation, title claims and disputes, contested foreclosure actions and appeals.

 Call Sandelands Eyet LLP at (908) 470-1200 to discuss your construction lien issue.